 A Successful Small-Town Business

-It is important in Alabama restaurant business development to consider the numerous small towns in the state.
+It is important to consider the numerous small towns in Alabama when developing a restaurant in the state.
 There are so many communities where the right kind of diner would thrive.
 Huddle House has been recognized as having a proven track record of success in small towns.

 What makes Huddle House so appealing to smaller communities?
 For one, it’s how a high school football team seen gathered together in a friendly “huddle” at a local diner after practice sparked the idea for the name of our restaurant chain.
 This type of hometown familiarity, comfort, and community is what Huddle House is all about, and why small towns love us.